All the fun girly Christmas gift ideas from this mom of daughters! Toys for pretend play, group games, building, arts and crafts and more.

-I try and get Christmas shopping done as early as possible for my two little girls.
-They love girly things, especially mini-dolls.
+I try and get my shopping done as easly as possible for my two little daughters (like I talk about in my post about how to enjoy the holidays more).
+They love girly things, especially tiny dolls.
 I thought it might be nice to make a list of some of things they love, to give you some ideas for the little girls in your life!
 You can also check out my gift ideas for little boys here, and my list of gender neutral gifts here.

 This one is for the toddler too, she loves to do anything that requires fine motor skills (like peeling crayons!), so this one will be great.
 I especially like this set because it has a wooden dowel on one end for easy threading, and bead on the end is permanent to hold them all on.
 And they’re so cute!
 This brand has other styles too.